genakag/myblog/ckroie2yh0jweems1fak99clv.md

 ## Inserting characters to a String in Java

-# Inserting characters to a String in Java

 ## The goal of this post
 I am writing this post to clarify the solution to a particular problem I had, so that next time I run into the same problem I already have a solution.